wchorski/mern-color_message_board/README.md

 0. creating / working with React Components
 0. making a REST API (models, routes, ect.)
 0. being more interesting than another 'todo list' clone

+# [ What it's worth ]
+0. create a message with title and color choice

 # [ SETUP 🛠 ]